-2.3 Scottish Courts and Tribunal Service
+2.3 Scottish Courts and Tribunal Service (SCTS)

-The Scottish Courts and Tribunal Service (SCTC) Corporate and Business Plans provide details of priorities and service delivery7.
+The Scottish Courts and Tribunal Service Corporate and Business Plans provide details of priorities and service delivery.
 Shaping Scotland's Court Services, a report published in 2013 provides the basis of focus for improvement activity within SCTS and annual reports provide information on progress.

-SCTS are not currently members of ED CPP, East Dunbartonshire is served mainly by Glasgow Sheriff Court (approximately 90%) and Dumbarton Sheriff Court.
-Relationships exist with Police Scotland, COPFS and Scottish Prison Service, providing a strong basis to build upon.
+SCTS are not currently members of East Dunbartonshire Community Planning Partnership, East Dunbartonshire is served mainly by Glasgow Sheriff Court (approximately 90%) and Dumbarton Sheriff Court.
+Relationships exist with Police Scotland, COPFS and Scottish Prison Service, providing a strong basis to build from.
 SCTS will be invited to join our local planning arrangements.